 In the event of serious physical and or verbal abuse; or threat of physical abuse or any police reportable instance, a crime reference number will be obtained and the patient will immediately be removed from the practice list and appropriate authorities informed.

 In the event of aggression, abusive or threatening behaviour will be reported to the practice manager.
-A warning letter may be written to the patient that no other instance will be tolerated.
-In the event of repeated incidents; the patient will be removed from the practice list and asked to register with another practice and may be notified via letter.
+A warning letter may be written to the patient stating that no other instance will be tolerated.
+In the event of repeated incidents; the patient will be removed from the practice list and asked to register with another practice and will be notified via letter.